laetic/tenzies-js/README.md

 ### Winning and Losing
 - [ ] If all the letters are correct (green) the game is won
+- [ ] If you win the game a screen says you won and a new game can be started.
-- [ ] If you fill all the rows without guessing the word the game is list
+- [ ] If you fill all the rows without guessing the word the game is lost
+- [ ] A new game can be started if you lose the game.

 ### Changes to Die
 - [x] Die class should be a letter input instead